MonuJangra-git/SSH_log_monitoring-alerting_and_banning_/README.md

 # 3. Create .env file from template
 cp .env.example .env
-nano .env  # Edit with your Gmail credentials
+nano .env  # Edit with your Gmail credentials  or if client already have mutt mail system then no need to any mail setup

 # 4. Start the monitor using the shell script (RECOMMENDED)
 sudo bash run.sh start